-- (a) ownership the capital may be subject to specific ownership considerations (for example, the fund for future appropriations (FFA) of a UK with-profits fund, for which the allocation between policyholders and shareholders has not been determined); - (b) regulatory local regulatory limitations may require the maintenance of solvency margins in particular funds or countries; or - (c) financial the availability of capital in certain cases can be restricted due to the imposition of taxes or other financial penalty in the event of the capital being required to be redeployed across the group. - IG3.5 (FRS 27.37) The aggregate amount of regulatory capital resources included in the capital statement shall be reconciled to equity.
-FFA and other amounts shown in the entity's statement of financial position, showing separately for each component of capital the amount relating to the entity's business other than long-term insurance business.
-Where such other business is significant, an explanation shall be given of the extent to which this capital can be used to meet the requirements of the life assurance business. - IG3.6 (FRS 27.38) Although the detailed requirements apply to long-term insurance business, entities will need to incorporate information on other parts of the business, together with consolidation adjustments, in order to demonstrate how the aggregated capital attributed to the long-term insurance business reconciles to the total shown in the consolidated statement of financial position, and the extent to which capital outside the long-term insurance business may be made available to meet the capital requirements of the long-term insurance business.
-This reconciliation applies to each different type of capital shown in the capital statement. - IG3.7 (FRS 27.39) Where the entity is a subsidiary, narrative supporting the capital statement shall explain the extent to which the capital of the entity is able to be transferred to a parent or fellow subsidiaries, or the extent to which it is required to be retained within the entity. - (FRS 27.40) Entities with life assurance liabilities shall reconcile their regulatory capital resources to their shareholders' funds.
+- (a) Ownership the capital may be subject to specific ownership considerations (for example, the fund for future appropriations (FFA) of a UK6 with-profits fund, for which the allocation between policyholders and shareholders has not been determined); - (b) Regulatory local regulatory limitations may require the maintenance of solvency margins in particular funds or countries; or - (c) Financial the availability of capital in certain cases can be restricted due to the imposition of taxes or other financial penalty in the event of the capital being required to be redeployed across the group. - IG3.5 The aggregate amount of regulatory capital resources included in the capital statement should be reconciled to equity, FFA and other amounts shown in the entity's statement of financial position, showing separately for each component of capital the amount relating to the entity's business other than long-term insurance business.
+Where such other business is significant, an explanation should be given of the extent to which this capital can be used to meet the requirements of the life assurance business. - IG3.6 Although the detailed requirements apply to long-term insurance business, entities will need to incorporate information on other parts of the business, together with consolidation adjustments, in order to demonstrate how the aggregated capital attributed to the long-term insurance business reconciles to the total shown in the consolidated statement of financial position, and the extent to which capital outside the long-term insurance business.
+This reconciliation applies to each different type of capital shown in the capital statement. - IG3.7 Where the entity is a subsidiary, narrative supporting the capital statement should explain the extent to which the capital of the entity is able to be transferred to a parent or fellow subsidiaries, or the extent to which it is required to be retained within the entity. - IG3.8 Entities with life assurance liabilities should reconcile their regulatory capital resources to their shareholders' funds.
 Adjustments to reconcile the capital shown in the statement of financial position to the amount for regulatory purposes may include the following: - (a) the difference between provisions measured on the realistic basis and the regulatory basis; - (b) the inclusion in capital of the FFA; - (c) the exclusion from capital of the shareholders' share of accrued bonus; - (d) the exclusion of goodwill and other intangible assets, such as an amount attributed to the acquired value of in-force life assurance business (VIF); and - (e) changes to the valuation of assets and the exclusion of certain non-admissible assets for regulatory purposes, for example any regulatory adjustment to a pension fund deficit that is recognised as a liability.